YEI UCAS free application guide for 2027 entry.

 -LSE Reference Teachers workshop

-Below is an example of my reference – in hindsight, there should have been a bigger focus on my academic ability and less on flexing my extra/supercuriculars – it still worked at the end of the day lol.
+In hindsight, there should have been a bigger focus on my academic ability and less on flexing of my extra/supercuriculars – it still worked at the end of the day lol.

-SubjectsMathematics A*
+My SubjectsMathematics A*

 Economics A*